Give your new employees a great first impression with this onboarding and induction template.

 The third phase is about being conscious to not overload your new hire with information.

 Try to think back what it was like on your first day and all the new things (and names) you had to remember.
-Therefore, extend all the training processes over the first month — everyone learns at a different pace.
+Therefore, don’t try to hurry over the new employee checklist; instead, extend all the training processes over the first month — everyone learns at a different pace.

 Phase four: Goal setting